-Staying strong in third place is Glendale, Arizona.
+Staying strong in third place is Glendale, AZ.
 The cost of living in Glendale is significantly lower than both the Arizona and national average.
 With Phoenix just a close nine miles away, excellent employment opportunities are just a short commute away.
 Financially, this town may be just what you need.
 When you are done working, you have indoor and outdoor entertainment right at your fingertips.
 Glendale has everything from hiking trails and water parks to symphonies and fine dining.

 - 4. Austin, TXScore: 83/100